dotlang/language/doc/RFE.md

 Maybe we should replace `...` with `nothing` for abs-func too.
 Because right now `...` is used in polymorphic sum types and means "anything can sit here".

+N - Can we use `(x)` instead of `[x]` to access elements of seq or list or map?
+Ocaml uses `x.(1)`

+N - Can we use the same notation for struct literals with some different separator?
+`x: Point := ["A" 1 2.9]`?

+N - Can we think of generics as a map? where key is type and value is a module? so `stack[int]` will give me implementation of a stack (define in stack module), specialized for int type.
+q1: What if the generic module has multiple types? e.g. map function or a hashmap module?
+q2: What would be the type of this map? what's the key? what's the value?
+We can say that all types can be represented as integers.
+So key is int.
+Also we can extend a map to have multiple keys. so `[int]` is a seq, `[int, string]` is a map where key is int and value is string. `[int, float, string]` is a map where key is int and float and value is string. or maybe we can simply use an untyped struct. so `[{int, float}, string]` is a map where key is int and float.
+`stack: [int, ?]`
+right now we have:
+`_ := @{"stack[t]"}(int)`
+which imports types and bindings into current module.